Assessment date: 2026-06-17 · Hover over a card to see the underlying risk development

 Energy (Oil & Gas)Chemicals & PetrochemicalsUtilities

-EU may fail to reach 90% gas storage by November, risking winter emergency measures.
+EU may fail to reach 80% gas storage by November, risking winter curtailment.

 Onset: months